-Artificially accumulated IgM H- and L-chains in HDAC2(-/-) are gradually reduced during continuous cultivation
+IgM H- and L-chains artificially accumulated in HDAC2(-/-) DT40 mutants are dramatically and gradually reduced during continuous cultivation

-To know changing patterns in cellular protein levels of HDAC2(-/-) mutants during cultivation, we first analyzed total cellular proteins prepared from clone cl.33-12 of HDAC2(-/-) mutants at the early (E; ~10 days), middle (M; ~30 days) and late (L; ~60 days) stages of cultivation and DT40 cells (W) as control by 2D-PAGE (Fig. 2-1).
-As reported previously [26], the amounts of IgM H-chain and L-chain (detected as two spots) were dramatically and certainly increased at the early cultivation stage in mutant clone cl.33-12 compared with those in DT40 cells.
-Surprisingly, the elevated amounts of these two immunoglobulin proteins in clone cl.33-12 were gradually reduced via the middle to late cultivation stages to almost same levels in DT40 cells, whereas changes in cellular levels of most of other major proteins were insignificant during cultivation.
+To know changing patterns in cellular protein levels of HDAC2(-/-) mutants during cultivation, we first analyzed total cellular proteins prepared from clone cl.33-12 of HDAC2(-/-) mutants at the early (E; ~10 days), middle (M; ~30 days) and later (L; ~60 days) stages of cultivation and from DT40 cells (W) as a control by 2D-PAGE (Fig. 2-1).
+As reported previously [26], the amounts of IgM H-chain and L-chain (detected as two spots) were dramatically and certainly increased at the early cultivation stage in clone cl.33-12 compared with those as in DT40 cells.
+Surprisingly, the elevated amounts of these two immunoglobulin proteins in clone cl.33-12 were gradually reduced through the middle to later cultivation stages to almost same levels as in DT40 cells, whereas changes in cellular levels of most of other major proteins were insignificant during cultivation.

 Moreover, Western blotting carried out at shorter intervals up to 56 days, using antibody for chicken IgM L-chain that cross-reacts with IgM H-chain, revealed that protein levels of IgM H-chain and L-chain (detected as two bands) were dramatically increased at the early stage in clone cl.33-28 (Fig. 2-2).
-Thereafter, these increased protein levels were gradually reduced via the middle to late stages to almost similar levels in DT40 cells.
-These results obtained in clones cl.33-12 and cl.33-28 by 2D-PAGE and Western blotting were sufficiently confirmed in two other independent clones (cl.33-30 and cl.45-28) (Suppl.
+Thereafter, these increased protein levels were gradually reduced through the middle to later stages to almost similar levels as in DT40 cells.
+These results obtained in clones cl.33-12 and cl.33-28 by 2D-PAGE and Western blotting were sufficiently confirmed in two other independent clones cl.33-30 and cl.45-28 (Suppl.
 Fig. 2-S1).

 Next, we examined both subcellular localization and changing pattern of heightened intracellular IgM H-chains in clone cl.33-28 during cultivation by immunocytochemistry analysis with anti-chicken IgM H-chain antibody.
 Electron microscopy showed that the electron-dense materials were accumulated in irregularly elaborated and vesiculated rough endoplasmic reticula only at the early stage in HDAC2(-/-) mutants (data not shown).
-Moreover, immuno-electron microscopy revealed that colloidal gold immuno-labeling for chicken IgM H-chain was vividly observed in the electron-dense materials accumulating in the dilated and vesiculated rough endoplasmic reticula only at the early (~10 days) stage, and thereafter the heightened protein levels were obviously reduced at the late (~60 days) stage to almost similar levels in DT40 cells (Fig. 2-3).
+Moreover, immuno-electron microscopy revealed that colloidal gold immuno-labeling for chicken IgM H-chain was vividly observed in the electron-dense materials accumulating in the dilated and vesiculated rough endoplasmic reticula only at the early (~10 days) stage, and thereafter the heightened protein levels were obviously reduced at the later (~60 days) stage to almost similar levels as in DT40 cells (Fig. 2-3).

-Taken together, these results revealed not only that IgM H- and L-chains are dramatically and considerably accumulated at the early stage of cultivation in HDAC2(-/-) mutant cells, but also that these accumulated immunoglobulin proteins are gradually reduced during cultivation and finally at the late stage reached to comparable levels in DT40 cells.
+Taken together, these results revealed not only that IgM H- and L-chains are dramatically and considerably accumulated at the early stage of cultivation in HDAC2(-/-) mutant cells, but also that these accumulated immunoglobulin proteins are gradually reduced during cultivation and finally at the later stage reached comparable levels as in DT40 cells.
 In addition, majority of artificially accumulated IgM